lermana/nyc_dob_analysis/report.md

 - [data](#figure-3-data)
 ![ ](figures/percent_change_appli_permits.png  "pct_change_application_and_permits_yearly")

-**Xiaofeng**
-New York City issued 197,556, 195,817 and 192,399 permits each year from 2017 to 2019, including the regular DoB permits as well as the ones issued by DoB NOW.
-With in that, 195,343, 169,377 and 152,212 permits were issued by regular.
-DoB NOW contributed 2,213, 26,440 and 40,187 on the other hand.
-The DoB has been pushing its DoB NOW system as the desired standard and the system has been accounting for a non-negligible portion activity since 2018.
+New York City issued 197,556, 195,817 and 192,399 permits each year from 2017 to 2019, including the regular / old-system DoB permits as well as those issued by DoB NOW.
+To break it down by system (over the same, three-year period):

+- 195,343
+- 169,377
+- 152,212

+permits were issued through the old system, while:

+- 2,213
+- 26,440
+- 40,187

+went through DoB NOW.
+The DoB has been pushing its DoB NOW system as the desired standard and the system has been accounting for an increasing portion of permit issuances each year.

+Applications and permits tracked each other well over the time period study - the vast majority of applications are approved.
+In 2017, there are 94% more permits issued, as compared to the year 2000.
+The climb in permit issuance since the recession shows that the real estate market has been recovering well, but that it may be cooling off, having hit its all-time high in 2017

 #### Figure 4
 - [data](#figure-4-data)
 ![ ](figures/permit_types.png  "permit_types")

-Applications and permits tracks each other pretty well since 2000.
-In 2017, there are 94% more permits issued comparing to the number in 2000.
-The climb in permit issuance after recession shows that the real estate market was recovering since then and reached its all time high in 2017.
-The heat in real estate clams down a little after 2017 and decreased to slightly below 90%.

-**Abe**
+We can see here the tremendous growth in "Construction Equipment" permits issued, although it would be nice to know more about what this means - do these types of permits tie more closely to new-building construction?

-It's worth noting that, to very thoroughly consider whether the city has _over-indexed_ on construction, it would be worth exploring applications and permits against additional variables.
+It's important to note that, to thoroughly consider whether the city has _over-indexed_ on construction, it would be worth exploring applications and permits against additional variables.
 For instance, what is the relationship between permitting rates and population density, in different parts of the city?
 Manhattan is geographically constrained by water on all four sides.
-So, outside of maybe the Hudson Yards project, where a no-so-inhabited nook of the city was developed freshly in new ways.
+So, outside of maybe the Hudson Yards project, where a not-so-inhabited nook of the city was developed freshly in new ways, construction will be felt much more heavily in most parts of Manhattan than, say, in deep Brooklyn.

-The city has become somewhat more selective in terms of what jobs it approves. that permit applications and issuances were closely linkedPermit issuance rates peaked at around 86% back in 2006, and are now at around 75%.
-The number of complaints for _illegal conversions_ and _operating without a permit_ - top complaint categories - have decreased, while the number of elevator-related complaints has held steady for the last decade or so, and is close to its all-time high.
+One of the great catch-22's of modern life in NYC can be found in the interplay between cost of living and construction-related, quality-of-life issues: we want reasonable rent, but we hate the effects of the construction that helps increase supply to a point where prices might fall.

 [^](#table-of-contents)
 ## Complaints and Violations